mrrusof/mrrusof.github.io/_posts/2016-02-14-adjacent-coins.markdown

 linear time and constant memory.
 Then, around three months ago, [vladon reviewed my code](https://github.com/mrrusof/algorithms/issues/1).
 I was impressed.

-So this weekend, I finally put some time together and found the following solution.
+This weekend, I finally put some time together and came up with the following solution.

 # Problem